swiftlang/swift-evolution/proposals/NNNN-inline-array-sugar.md

 let fiveIntegers: [5 x Int] = .init(repeating: 99)
 ```

+The `x` here is the ASCII character, and is chosen to evoke it's common shorthand use to represent "by", as in "4x4" or "2 in x 4 in".

+Note that although it is used in the manner of an operator, `x` here serves more like a contextual keyword, similar to if the syntax were `[5 of Int]`.

 ## Detailed design

 The new syntax consists of the value for the integer generic paramter and the type of the element generic paramter, separated by `x`.